rladies/rladiesguide/content/organization/intro/co-organizers/index.en.md

 ## How to onboard organizers?

-* before a volunteer commits as an organizer, an idea might be to have them host (i.e. organize) one or a few meetups (be careful to acknowledge their work although they're not an official organizer (yet)!);
+* before a volunteer commits as an organizer, an idea might be to have them host (i.e. organize) one or a few meetups (be careful to acknowledge their work although they're not an official organizer (yet)!) --- see [Meetup docs about the "event organizer" role](https://help.meetup.com/hc/en-us/articles/360002879411-Managing-a-leadership-team);

 * after that, register them as organizers
   * on meetup and